 Do you really need what you’re about to purchase?

 If you buy something in the sale it’s not a saving unless you really needed it and would have spent full price on it anyway.

 Lots of credit cards now offer cash back incentives, and a large percentage now are tied to certain stores.

-Shop around and see what deals you can find – and if you do get a good deal attached to a store make sure its a store you would need to spend in anyway – so the money back vouchers go to good use!
+If you do get a good deal attached to a specific store make sure it’s a store you’d need to spend in anyway.
+This will mean that any money back vouchers are really useful for your shopping and you won’t struggle to spend them.

 It could work out to be a huge saving if you do it right!